-What Happens If a Defendant is Not Served?
+What Happens If a Defendant Is Not Served?

-The defendant may not know about the case against him or her, and therefore fail to show up in court.
-A no-show defendant is normally good news for plaintiffs as judges could give a default judgment.
 If, however, the defendant emerges and asserts they weren’t served, they can file a motion to vacate the default.
-The judge will schedule a new trial if the defendant proves the failure of process of service.
-Such turn of events would only make the hearing for your case take longer than necessary.
+The judge will schedule a new trial if the defendant proves the failure of the process of service.

 A similar scenario would be when a defendant is served their papers, but the method of service is questionable or not done correctly (i.e., the process server attempted a substituted delivery and left the documents with an inebriated person or a minor).

 The judge could dismiss the case without prejudice and make you start your lawsuit all over again.
 You can avoid either outcome by hiring professional process servers who will ensure that the party you’re filing a case against gets served.

 Process Servers: Who Should You Trust?

 Service of legal documents can be entrusted to law officers (i.e., constables, marshals, sheriffs).
-Individuals who are not part of the case can also do this task.
-These third-party process servers can be friends, relatives, co-workers, or any reliable individual who is:
+Individuals who are not part of the case can also perform this task.

 - At least 18 years old